 Our popular Summer and Winter Forum programs offer Catholic adults and young adults an opportunity to learn and grow in a comfortable, familiar environment.
 We choose presenters from among pastors, pastoral leaders and academic experts on both the local and diocesan level.
-We ask them to address a variety of interesting and important issues which shape the lives of adults and young adults in the Church and society today.
+We ask them to address a variety of timely and important issues which shape the lives of adults and young adults in the Church and society today.

 Use this link to join the discussion: